Principal \ AJ Park Law Limited, Wellington

 I enjoy the interesting blend of science and law, and having the opportunity to help clients protect exciting new developments.
 Intellectual property law is very complex and technical, but it’s really just a business tool.
 When advising clients, I like to take a pragmatic and commercially-sensible approach, rather than an academic one.

 Helen was named in the 2020/21 edition of Managing IP's Rising Stars, produced by the IP Stars research team.
 This special list recognises some of the best up-and-coming IP practitioners who contributed to the success of their firms and clients.
+Helen was also recognised in the 2023 and 2024 editions of The Best Lawyers in New Zealand™ in the field of Biotechnology and IP law.
+She was also noted as a recommended individual in IAM Patent 1000 2022 for prosecution and litigation which highlights her unique expertise across both the litigation and chembio patent practice areas.

 Beyond the office

 Helen enjoys exploring cities, whether it’s discovering something new in Wellington or somewhere further afield.
 Unable to name her favourite spot, her recent trips have taken her to Macau, New Orleans and Thimphu.
-Helen is also a member of the Kaukau Rotary club, where she leads the national projects committee.

 - BSc (Genetics), University of Otago